-Our Krabi river and coastal Islands circumnavigation starts at the marina, Krabi Boat Lagoon.
+Our Krabi river and coastal islands adventurous journey starts at the marina, Krabi Boat Lagoon.
 All the vessels are alongside the berthing piers.
 The crews have already been already trained in the use of the Keelboats or Yachts in previous training or three days before the Krabi River voyage begins.
-Crews store all their camping kit, tents, clothing and personal effects carefully in "dry bags' on the keel boats.
+Crews store all their camping kit, tents, clothing and personal effects carefully in “dry bags’ on the keel boats.

 The route outlined on the chart opposite is followed.
 We can plan this trip to navigate the river in a clockwise or anti clockwise direction, depending on which season it is (NE Monsoon season or SW Monsoon Season).
 The route stops are indicative, on the chart.
 The river trip is followed by a coastal passage to nearby islands and then back to the Krabi Boat Lagoon.

 Various adventurous journey routes can be planned with the students and teachers depending on the type of Award (Gold, Silver or Bronze)and what is required by DoE.
 The first leg of the journey can be completed in Dragonboats rather than sailing craft.
 This is an exciting journey that suits students completing the Bronze and Silver Awards.

 Explaining the Journey